jeffersonfparil/imputef/res/perf.md

 Using a single small chromosome from the Lucerne dataset we will explore the entire parameter spaces across sparsity and marker density.
 We will test all possible combinations of the 4 parameters (minimum loci correlation, maximum pool distance, minimum number of linked loci, and minimum number of k-nearest neighbours).

-We'll start with subsetting `lucerne.vcf` so that we only arbitrarily include chromome 1 loci (chromsome ID: chr1.4):
+We'll start with subsetting `lucerne.vcf` so that we only arbitrarily include chromome 1 loci (chromsome ID: chr1.4) and population 2:

 ```shell
 DIR=/group/pasture/Jeff/imputef/misc